 Gypsum (calcium sulfate) and lime (calcium carbonate) both help to improve drainage, in addition to providing extra calcium for your soil.

 Remember that gypsum does not change the pH of your soil, while lime will raise the pH of your soil (making it less acidic).
 It is helpful to know the pH of your soil before adding anything to your garden.

 So, make sure to do a soil test before you add any supplements to your garden.
 Excessive calcium (from too much lime) can prevent plants from absorbing other important nutrients, such as magnesium.

 You don’t need to visit a volcano to use this method to improve soil drainage.
 Perlite is a common volcanic rock, and it is generally available online or at garden centers.

 Vermiculite is an alternative to perlite that holds more water, but allows less aeration.

 Perlite and vermiculite both have air pockets, making them somewhat lightweight.
-They also absorb water well, meaning that they help to prevent soil from becoming too moist, while releasing water in times of drought (that is, when you forget to water!)
+They are both good at absorbing water, meaning that they help to prevent soil from becoming too moist, while releasing water in times of drought (that is, when you forget to water!)

 For more information, check out my article on perlite, vermiculite, and alternatives.

-Hopefully, these five methods will help you to make your soil drain better and lead to healthier plants and an abundant harvest.
+Hopefully, these five methods will help you to make your soil drain better.
+Well-drained soil leads to healthier plants and an abundant harvest.